felixthoemmes/HD2930_FA2020/README.md

 # HD2930 FA2020

-A repository for the HD2930 Fall 2020 website.
+A repository for the HD2930 course in Fall 2020.